mindthump/MockExample/README.md

 The badges use different formats depending on various attributes of the people, and you need to validate the badge text.

-This code is not intended to be hardy or safe or efficient, or show good design, and there is no error checking at all -- it's just for the examples.
-You would never really implement anything this way, but it serves its purpose.

 I am not going to go into deep detail of the example application; I will only cover as much as needed to understand how the mocking is applied, so you can start using it yourself.
 If you are interested, please look at the GitHub repository.
-If you are motivated give it a star, or even send me a pull request.
+If you are so motivated give it a star, or even send me a pull request.

 These are simple, straightforward examples of mocking in Python unit tests.
 What I'm after is pragmatic heuristics to get you started, not an in-depth discussion about namespaces and bindings.
-(I originally created the sample code shown here to watch the mocking occur live in PyCharm's debugger.)
 I use `pytest`, but it could be adapted for any unit test framework.

 We will start with a fake data source, `people_data.py`.
 This is a very